Monday 17th - FIRST DAY BACK FOR KS3 STUDENTS

-We are a key stage 3 centre based in Collenswood Road, Stevenage.
+We are a key stage 3 and 4 centre based in Collenswood Road, Stevenage.
 On this site we provide education for twelve young people in KS3 who are permanently excluded or at risk of permanent exclusion from their school whether in Stevenage or elsewhere in North Hertfordshire.
 Our aim is to assist the young people in returning to a permanent full time education placement whether it be a school or elsewhere.
 We will then assist in supporting their re-integration.

 In addition to the on-site provision above we also provide, when space allows, opportunities for full time Respite places for half term blocks.
 In the afternoons we offer a ‘Back on Track’ Group for those young people who need a little refocusing on their school provision.

 Our Outreach Service works with schools in the Stevenage area both Primary and Secondary to assist in preventing permanent exclusions and reducing the numbers of pupils at risk.

 Added to this we also support our local schools in the development of their staff through Behaviour Support Network Groups and in providing training opportunities/experience allowing staff to build up knowledge and experience.

 Visitors, whether parents or associated professionals, are always welcome.

 SESC responds creatively to individual needs, teaching social and life skills and developing resilience - offering a bespoke programme of teaching and learning empowering our young people to succeed.

 A centre of excellence for inspiring successful futures

 High Aspirations, Tolerance, Citizenship

 Stevenage ESC Ofsted Report 2017: